-A: Broker non-votes are not treated as votes cast for any of the matters on the agenda, so they will not have any effect on those proposals.
+Broker non-votes are not treated as votes A: cast for purposes of the election of directors, so they will have no effect on the election of directors.
+Broker non-votes are not treated as entitled to vote for all other matters proposed for a vote at the meeting, so they will have no effect on those matters.
 Abstentions are not treated as votes cast for purposes of the election of directors, so they will have no effect on the election of directors.
-Abstentions are treated as present and entitled to vote, so they will have the effect of a vote cast against the approval of the compensation of our named executive officers and the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered accounting firm.
+Abstentions are treated as present and entitled to vote so they will have the effect of a vote cast against the approval for all other matters proposed for a vote at the meeting.